Inca Trail 4 Days Trek / Machu Picchu Hiking Tours

 We are always looking to do more and for partners.
 Please let us know about your ideas, and we will work to help.

 Personal Porter Included

-All of our treks include porters, who are responsible for carrying and setting up all equipment.
-They will also carry your personal duffel, which you will receive at your briefing the night before your trek.
-This duffel can not exceed 7 kg/14 lbs, and must include your sleeping bag and air mat.
+All of our camping treks include porters, who are responsible for carrying and setting up all equipment.
+They will also carry the duffel bag you receive at your briefing the night before your trek.
+Each duffel bag can not exceed 7kg/14lbs and must include your sleeping bag and air mat.

 - Immigration Card (given on the plane as you enter Peru)

 - Water storage: Water reservoir like Camelbaks are encouraged – but enough for at least 2-3 liters.

 - Comfortable hiking boots (lightweight with good soles)

 Porters will carry up to 7 kg of your personal items.
 This must include your sleeping bag and air matt (if you bring/rent one).
 From us these two items weigh 3.5 kg.

 - 4 sets of undergarments.

 - 1 Fleece